 He said he was overwhelmed by trying to find out what to teach his 11 year old daughter and her team.

 After coaching different teams, he admits that training soccer players is not easy.
-I mean this is a guy who grew up playing soccer and ended up playing in college.

 How does a former college player not know what to teach?